emissary-ingress/emissary/docs/docs/latest/howtos/cert-manager.md

 **Note:** The Ambassador Edge Stack can issue and manage certificate with the ACME HTTP-01 challenge.

+cert-manager is still required for DNS-01 challenges for wildcard domains and when using Ambassador OSS.

+---

 Creating and managing certificates in Kubernetes is made simple with Jetstack's [cert-manager](https://github.com/jetstack/cert-manager).
 Cert-manager will automatically create and renew TLS certificates and store them in Kubernetes secrets for easy use in a cluster.
 Ambassador will automatically watch for secret changes and reload certificates upon renewal.

 Note: Ambassador Edge Stack will automatically create and renew TLS certificates with the HTTP-01 challenge.
 You should use cert-manager if you need support for the DNS-01 challenge and/or wildcard certificates.